kubernetes/website/docs/tasks/run-application/run-stateless-application-deployment.md

 ---
-title: Running a Stateless Application Using a Deployment
+title: Run a Stateless Application Using a Deployment
 redirect_from:
 - "/docs/user-guide/simple-nginx/"
 - "/docs/user-guide/simple-nginx.html"